America's Got Talent season 5: Season overview

 Another change in the format was a deeper involvement of guest performers in America's Got Talent.
 While the program had mainly made use of them for entertainment during the Results episode aired after the Performance episodes in the previous season, additional guest performers became involved in the program after the rules on performances in the live grand-final were changed.
 Participants could each conduct a performance alongside a guest performer, with the choice determined by the type of act they performed.
 Despite arranging a variety of guest performers for this season, the involvement of Susan Boyle during the results of the Top 10 final was cancelled at the last minute, due to a legal complication securing the rights to a song by Lou Reed.

-Of the participants who auditioned for this season, sixty-five secured a place in the live quarter-finals, with twelve quarter-finalists in each one.
+Of the participants who auditioned for the season, sixty-five secured a place in the live quarter-finals, with twelve quarter-finalists in each one.
 Seven of these would later be given a second chance in the Wildcard quarter-final, after losing their initial quarter-final.
-About twenty-four of these advanced and were split between the two semi-finals, with ten semi-finalists securing a place in the finals, and four finalists securing a place in the grand-final of the competition.
-The following below lists the results of each participant's overall performance in this season:
+About twenty-four advanced and were split between the two semi-finals, with ten semi-finalists securing a place in the finals, and four finalists securing a place in the grand-final of the competition.
+Below are the results of each participant's overall performance in this season: